-Join Patrick Rauland for an in-depth discussion in this video Add a product, part of Learn Shopify: The Basics.
+Join Patrick Rauland for an in-depth discussion in this video Add a product, part of Learning Shopify.

 - [Instructor] Once you've created your account, you're brought to a nice dashboard.
 Now, there's lots of things that we can do first.
 We could add a theme, we could install some apps, but as a store owner, one of the most important things that you need to be able to do is to create and manage products.
 I like to start by creating a product first and understand what goes into the product page before you pick your theme and customize how it looks.
 So, we can add a product by clicking on Products, and then Add product.
 The first thing we have to do is add a title.